UKPythonAssociation/ukpa-internaldocs/source/decisions/2022-11-19-update-meetings-notice.rst

 Resolution
 ----------

-The decision was made to modify :ref:`calling_of_meetings` to specify that the notice period would now be 14 days and a second method of notification was no longer prescribed.
+The decision was made to modify :doc:`../policies/calling-of-meetings` to specify that the notice period would now be 14 days and a second method of notification was no longer prescribed.